jotaijs/jotai-apollo/README.md

+# Jotai Apollo 🚀👻

 ## Install

-You have to install `@apollo/client`, `jotai` and `wonka` to access this bundle and its functions.
+You have to install `@apollo/client` and `jotai` to access this bundle and its functions.

 ```
-yarn add jotai @apollo/client graphql wonka
+yarn add jotai @apollo/client graphql
 ```

 ## atomWithQuery